decoupledCMS/decoupledcms.github.com/technology.md

 that was able to edit and save content with multiple CMSs.
 Then there was the [Atom Publishing Protocol][27] and the [Neutrol Protocol][28] efforts, and also [CMIS][29].
 But all of these mandated that the systems would have to implement some particular server-side protocol.
-The advantage of the approach promoted here is that the only server-side change needed is adding RDFa annotations to HTML templates, and then the rest happens on JavaScript level.
+The advantage of the approach promoted here is that the only server-side change needed is adding RDFa annotations to HTML templates, and then the rest happens on the JavaScript level.

  [1]: http://phpcr.github.com
  [2]: http://jackrabbit.apache.org/